Copy the text below and then paste that into your favorite email application.

 The family wishes to express their heartfelt thanks to Dr. Inouye, Gunnison Valley Home Health, and Hospice for Rodney's loving care.

-To plant a tree in memory of Rodney Giles Cox, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Rodney Giles Cox, please visit our tribute store.

 9:30 - 10:30am (Mountain time)